AndreasTraut/Machine-Learning-with-Python/README.md

 https://beta.deepnote.com/project/754094f0-3c01-4c29-b2f3-e07f507da460

-## 2. Step-by-step Python-Code for Machine Learning using "scikit-learn"
+## II.
+Step-by-step Python-Code for Machine Learning using "scikit-learn"

 As said above, the *second example* is for being used in an IDE.
 If will use the ["Scikit-Learn"](https://scikit-learn.org/stable/) python machine learning library.
 As Jupyter Notebooks are not always the best environment for Python coding (e.g. Debugging), I extracted the most essential parts of Chapter 2 of Aurelien Geron "Machine Learning with Scikit-Learn & Tensorflow", sorted and arranged the code fragments slightly and created the following structured Python code for being used for example in the [Spyder-IDE](https://www.spyder-ide.org/).
 The structure of the Python code is a bit similar to the steps, which I followed in the Jupyter Notebooks above and are as follows (you will find these sections also in the ".py" file).
 Let's start with the "scikit-learn" ("SmallData", if you want):